 The disturbing death of Mike Petersen in Yellowstone National Park

-Mike Petersen, disappeared June 4, 2017, Body found June 7 2017, West Yellowstone, Montana
+Mike Petersen disappeared June 4, 2017.
+Body found June 7 2017, Beaver Creek/ West Fork area, West Yellowstone, Montana.

-Mike, a father of four with kids aged 17-23 years, was a frequent hiker in the Montana Rockies and Yellowstone National Park area.
-On that day he was dressed in a bright orange vest and waders and was carrying a gun.
+On that day, he was wearing a bright orange vest and waders and carrying a gun.
 He also packed supplies such as food and bear spray.
-Often he would visit with one or more of his children, but on this occasion, he decided to go solo-hiking.
+He would often visit with one or more of his children, but on this occasion, he decided to go solo hiking.

 Mike texted Bonny throughout the day as he knew where he could get cellular reception.
 She planned to pick him up around 6 pm at the trailhead and go for dinner.